 Each time you complete a survey you are asked to confirm or update your personal details.
 Between major surveys, we may ask you to confirm or update your personal details through a short online survey or using a paper form.

-We hold your personal details (your name, full address, telephone numbers, email addresses, etc.) in a secure and restricted administrative database, to which only a small number of authorised staff have access.
+We hold your personal details (your name, full address, telephone numbers, email addresses, etc) in a secure and restricted administrative database, to which only a small number of authorised staff have access.
 We never make these personal details available to researchers or to any third parties who might use them for marketing purposes.

-– When we receive your survey responses, your information is split into two parts for storage at CLS.
+– When we receive your survey responses, your information is split into two parts for storage at the Centre for Longitudinal Studies (CLS).
 Your personal details are removed from the survey responses that you provide.
-Your survey responses are held on a separate secure research database, which do not contain any personal details, and are held together with the survey responses from thousands of other participants.
-This research data is then deposited with the UK Data Service, which is located in the University of Essex.
-The data made available at the UK Data Service do not contain any personal details that would enable you to be identified at individual level.
-They are made available to academic researchers who must register with the Data Service and must work under a strict licence agreement.
+Your survey responses are held on a separate secure research database.
+They do not contain any personal details, and are held together with the survey responses from thousands of other participants.
+This research data is then deposited with the data stores used by CLS.
+The deposited research data does not contain any personal details that would enable you to be identified at individual level.
+It is made available to researchers who must register with the relevant data store and must work under a strict licence agreement.